ci010/electron-vue-next/docs/index.md

 > - The Renderer process manages only the corresponding web page.
 A crash in one Renderer process does not affect other Renderer processes.
 > - The Renderer process communicates with the Main process via IPC to perform GUI operations in a web page.
 Calling native GUI-related APIs from the Renderer process directly is restricted due to security concerns and potential resource leakage.

+Commonly, the main process is about your core business logic, and renderer side act as a data consumer to render the UI.

+Following the [security](https://www.electronjs.org/docs/tutorial/security) guideline of electron, in this boilerplate, the renderer process [**does not** have access to nodejs module by default](https://www.electronjs.org/docs/tutorial/security#2-do-not-enable-nodejs-integration-for-remote-content).
+The electron provide the `preload` options in `webPreferences`.
+In this boilerplate, I suggest you to wrap your core logic into `Service`.

+The `Service` is a type of class defined under the `src/main/services`.
+All the public method can be access by the renderer process.
+It's the bridge between the main and renderer.
+You can look at [Writing Service](#writing-service) for the detail about how to add a new service, and the [Using Service in Renderer](#using-service-in-renderer)

 ### NPM Scripts